Coca-Cola Consolidated: Tax Incentives

 In June 2018, Kentucky governor Matt Bevin announced tax incentives of $3.5 million for Consolidated to expand in Erlanger.
 The incentives were part of a deal for Consolidated expansion in the area.

 Worker strike

-The company, some of which its locales are unionized by the Teamsters, has seen strike initiatives.
+The company, some of locales of which are unionized by the Teamsters, has seen strike initiatives.

 Community involvement

 Coca-Cola Consolidated sponsors local events and many community organizations, including the YMCA.
 Since 2008, Coca-Cola Consolidated has partnered with the World Wildlife Fund (WWF) to promote sustainable water policies, including water reuse practices, to protect and restore aquatic diversity.
 Following the October 2015 North American storm complex Consolidated donated bottled water to flood victims.
 It also supports public school teachers in Arkansas.